SOLT Calibration Standards Creation

 return line ** capacitance

-# Inductance is defined with respect to the port impedance offset_z0, not the lossy
+# Inductance is defined with respect to the system reference impedance ref_z0, not the

-# methods are (correctly) referenced to the port impedance.
+# `medium.short()` methods are (correctly) referenced to z0_port, which has been set to

 if l0 or l1 or l2 or l3: